swsli/FIT5120-IE/htdocs/wp-content/plugins/ssl-zen/readme.txt

 7. Settings to enable 301 redirection the settings page.

 == Changelog ==
-= 3.0.8 =
-* Changed pricing structure for premium versions

-= 3.0.7 =
-* Improved Re-Activation process for StackPath
-* Improved error messaging

-= 3.0.6 =
-* Changed pricing of premium version to $36

-= 3.0.5 =
-* Updated Freemius SDK
-* Improved StackPath DNS verification
-* Added option to reset plugin for StackPath

-= 3.0.4 =
-* Pricing page has been hidden so users are redirected to buy the correct plan
-* Updated cPanel Availability script

-= 3.0.3 =
-* Added better error messages for StackPath DNS verification

-= 3.0.2 =
-* Fixed a bug that was not displaying Let's Encrypt Debug Log

 = 3.0.1 =
 * Fixed a bug that would pass A record for www.domain.tld instead of domain.tld for StackPath